 Confusingly, in the agent world, the selling agent is the agent representing the buyer who "sells" the home to the buyer.
 Selling agent = buyer's agent.

-This is an agent representing a buyer in a transaction or helping them to find a home and manage the buying process.
+This is an agent representing a buyer in a transaction or helping them find a home where they will manage the buying process.

 Limited Services Brokerage

-This is a brokerage (like HomeLister) that does not sell their services bundled into a commission, but rather allows clients to select how much or how little help they would like through the process.
-It can often be a la carte real estate services.
+This is a brokerage (like HomeLister) that does not sell their services bundled into a commission, but rather, allows clients to select how much or how little help they would like through the process.
+This can often be a la carte real estate services.